 After the Visit

-- Send a thank-you note, thanking the legislator for his time and briefly restating your willingness to serve as a resource on health care-related issues.
+- Send a thank-you note, thanking the legislator for their time and briefly restating your willingness to serve as a resource on health care-related issues.
 The letter should be signed by the same person or people who issued the invitation.

 - Be sure to include any follow-up information that was promised.